quickemu-project/quickemu/docs/quickemu.1.md

 ## As featured on [Linux Matters](https://linuxmatters.sh) podcast!

-The presenters of Linux Matters 🐧🎙️ are the creators of each of the principle Quickemu projects.
+The presenters of Linux Matters 🐧🎙️ are the creators of each of the principal Quickemu projects.
 We discussed Quickemu's 2024 reboot in [Episode 30 - Quickemu Rising From the Bashes](https://linuxmatters.sh/30).
 <!-- and in [Episode 32 - Quick, quicker, quickest](https://linuxmatters.sh/32) [Martin](https://github.com/flexiondotorg) unveils macOS host support for [**Quickemu**](https://github.com/quickemu-project/quickemu), [Mark](https://github.com/marxjohnson) explains the origins of the [**Quickgui**](https://github.com/quickemu-project/quickgui) desktop app and upcoming improvements, and [Alan](https://github.com/popey) debuts [**Quicktest**](https://github.com/quickemu-project/quicktest); a framework for automatically testing operating systems via Quickemu -->